sodadata/docs/soda-cl/profile.md

 * You have [Administrator rights]({% link soda-cloud/roles-and-rights.md %}) within your organization's Soda Cloud account.
 * You, or an Administrator in your organization's Soda Cloud account, has [deployed a Soda Agent]({% link soda-agent/deploy.md %}) which enables you to connect to a data source in Soda Cloud.

-To define discover and profile datasets, follow the guided steps to [create a new data source]({% link soda-cloud/add-datasource.md %}#3-discover-datasets).
-Reference the [section below](#define-an-automated-monitoring-check) for how to define the checks themselves.
+To define discover and profile datasets, follow the guided steps to create a new data source and add the sample configuration in step 4 [Discover datasets]({% link soda-cloud/add-datasource.md %}#3-discover-datasets).
+Reference the [section below](#define-an-automated-monitoring-check) for how to configure profiling using SodaCL.

   </div>
   <div class="panel" id="two-panel" markdown="1">